 Lower Sperm Count

 If you’re trying to get pregnant, marijuana is not your friend, though this does not mean it’s a great form of birth control.
-Rather, smoking marijuana will lower the chances of a man impregnating a woman because of its effect on sperm production.
+Rather, smoking weed will lower the chances of a man impregnating a woman because of its effect on sperm production.

 According to Dr. Julie Holland in an interview with Vice, smoking cannabis can lead to vaginal dryness.
 This is due to the drying of mucous membranes, so it is exactly like cotton mouth, except it’s down there.
 And if we know one thing, it's that that's not going to set the mood.
 Not at all.

 Any sort of mind-altering substance can make you careless.
-A study found that when under the influence, whether it be from alcohol or marijuana, users make poor decisions which make them more susceptible to contracting an STI.
+A study found that when under the influence, whether it be from alcohol or marijuana, users make bad decisions which make them more susceptible to contracting an STI.
 If you’re too high to inquire about the other party being tested or think you will forget to use protection, you should probably skip the sex.
 Of course, if you know your partner's history, you're probably safe, but it's something to keep in mind.

 Marijuana’s effects are unique to every individual.
 While some claim that sex under the influence is not for them, many note that a pre-sex sesh can do wonders for libido and really make magic happen in the bedroom—so much so that the results are mind-blowing.
 If you're going to experiment just remember what Oscar Wilde said: “Everything is good in moderation, including moderation.”